x1unix/demo-go-plugins/README.md

 ## About

-This is a simple feed viewer project aims to demonstrate Go's plugin use-case.
+This is a simple feed viewer project aims to demonstrate Gilbert use-case.
+This project contains a simple PWA application and a few Go plugins.
 Feed sources are provided as separate libraries.

 ## Installation and usage